David-Ingraham/SQL_powered_ETF/README.md

-# Create a Web Application for an ETF Analyzer
+# SQL Web Application for an ETF Analyzer

 In this Challenge assignment, you’ll build a financial database and web application by using SQL, Python, and the Voilà library to analyze the performance of a hypothetical fintech ETF.